 Telling the Whole Story About US Cyber Attack Program

 A recent Wall Street Journal article (July 7, 2010, “U.S. Plans Cyber Shield for Utilities, Companies”) did a good job telling some of the story about this important, and potentially chilling, American initiative.
 However, I feel the journalist could have, and should have, gone farther with the article.
-This blog will deconstruct the article and add some important perspective.
+This blog will deconstruct the article and add some important perspective on a US Cyber Attack Program.

 First off, I want readers of this blog to understand that I have worked for many government agencies in and around cyber security and was one of the many team members that helped to create the FBI’s cyber snooping system called Carnivore.